 - Take supplements that are specifically designed to support your body and address your imbalances.

 So there you have the facts about PCOS and how they affect fertility.
 If you have PCOS, then there is a lot you can do yourself to improve the symptoms.
 Work out your symptoms and then put a plan in place to assess your lifestyle and change the things that you can control, like food, stress and exercise.
-As ever, reach out if you want my help to put together your own customised plan.

 All my best,